Paytm, Bajaj Finance & Reliance's next disruption: What Macquarie said on Jio juggernaut

-Jio Financial Services could be the fifth-largest financial services company in terms of networth post demerger with Reliance Industries, Macquarie said.
-Jio Financial Services has large distribution network and customer ecosystem and that the risk of disruption could be least for banks while it would be high for NBFCs and fintechs such as Bajaj Finance and Paytm, the foreign brokerage said in a note on November 21.
+Jio Financial Services could be the fifth-largest financial services company in terms of networth post demerger with Reliance Industries, Macquarie said while noting that Reliance group has a network of more than 15,000 stores across several formats and a vast customer base (40 crore in telecom and 20 crore in retail) that Jio Financial Services can leverage and, in concept, be a formidable threat for incumbents.

+The risk of disruption could be least for banks while it would be high for NBFCs and fintechs such as Bajaj Finance and Paytm, the foreign brokerage said in a note on November 21.

 Jio Financial Services, Macquarie said, has articulated that it plans to launch consumer and merchant lending business based on proprietary data analytics to complement and supplement the traditional credit bureau-based underwriting.